Gareth Mitchell: Lecturing

 He emceed TEDx Imperial.
 He has attended the World Economic Forum and has hosted workshops, discussion panels and conferences on science and technology.

+At Imperial he has cofounded, and now runs, the "Science Media Diversity Scholarship".
+The award covers tuition fees and London living costs for a year, for a student from a minority ethnic group.
+The Science Media Diversity Scholar also completes an internship at one of the sponsoring television production companies.

+Facilitator

+As well as broadcasting and lecturing Mitchell is a host and facilitator at big events with clients such as the European Commission, OECD, World Economic Forum, Wellcome Trust, and Nesta.

 Personal life

-Apart from the bells and the organ, other instruments Mitchell could play are the piano/keyboard and guitar.
-He rides motorcycles, can fly a plane, and is a licensed amateur radio operator since August 2019.
-One of his intriguing inventions was reviving the clocks he'd bought at an auction for items from Bush House, the BBC World Service's former headquarters.
-He misses the pubs.
+Apart from the bells and the organ, other instruments Mitchell can play are the piano and keyboard.
+He rides motorcycles, has taken flying lessons, and has been a licensed amateur radio operator since August 2019. with his call sign M7GJM.
+He continues to use his engineering skills by for example has developing a way to provide the required signal needed for the studio clocks he'd bought at an auction for items from Bush House, the BBC World Service's former headquarters, he did this by making a Master clock from a microcontroller called an Arduino.